Sneha-Singh26/sortify/README.md

 CSS3

 JavaScript (Vanilla)

-📷 Screenshots
-(Add some screenshots of your visualizer running here if you want.)

 🙌 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check issues page if you want to contribute.